inductiva/inductiva/inductiva/molecules/protein_solvation/README.md

 Now, let's dive into an example!

 ### Example
-To test this scenario, you can download a protein from the RCSB database using its PDB ID.
-For this example, let's consider insulin with a PDB ID of 1ZNI.
+To test this scenario, you can download directly a protein from the RCSB database using its PDB ID.
+For this example, let's consider insulin (PDB ID equal to 1ZNI).
-Do not forget to insert your API Key (check the [main page](https://github.com/inductiva/inductiva/tree/main#api-access-tokens) to see how get one).
+Do not forget to insert your API Key (check the [main page](https://github.com/inductiva/inductiva/tree/main#api-access-tokens) to see how to get one).

 ```python
 import inductiva